ymatsunaga/mdtoolbox-doc/pmf.rst

 Note that the kernel density estimator tends to broaden the "true" PDF surface by a convolution with a Gaussian kernel.
-So, we should be careful especially when focusing on small dips on the surface.
-Also, please note that ther current implementation does not support any periodic boundary conditions.
+So, we should be careful especially when interested in small dips or barrier heights on the surface.
+Also, note that ther current implementation does not support any periodic boundary conditions.
 Thus, PMF values close to the boundary are biased for periodic variables, such as dihedral angles.